OmegaProject/MIAPTE/README.md

 1) MIAPTE - Section 1 contains elements, attributes and data structures describing the results of particle tracking, namely: particles, links, segments and trajectories.
 2) MIAPTE - Section 2 contains details about the algorithmic procedure utilized to produce and analyze trajectories as well as the results of trajectory analysis.

+# Team

+MIAPTE is being developed by Caterina Strambio De Castillia and Alex Rigano at the University of Massachusetts Medical School.
+Our goal is to facilitate the development of community standards for the field of multiple particle tracking.

 In June 2016 we deposited MIAPTEv01 to biosharing.org (https://biosharing.org/bsg-s000671).
 The current version of the model should be intended as a Request for Comments (https://en.wikipedia.org/wiki/Request_for_Comments) type of publication.
 Any member of the scientific or developer community is encouraged to help us refine, modify, extend, improve the model by providing comments, suggestions and criticisms.